'}}

 It is of worth noting that in order for these miracles to be accepted by the Catholic Church, they underwent intensive examination by ecclesiastical authorities and medical experts.
 The church needed to rule out all scientific explanations to declare these events supernatural, thus, affirming the sanctity of Saint Gaspar del Bufalo.

-See also Magdalene Of Nagasaki
+See also Ursula

 Lastly, apart from the miracles, Saint Gaspar del Bufalo's remarkable life was marked by his devotion to the poor and marginalized, his zeal for preaching missions and spreading devotion to the Precious Blood of Jesus Christ.
 His extraordinary virtues made a significant contribution towards his canonization as well.